 Your doctor may also hear a heart murmur during an exam.

 Over time, your aortic valve opening may end up going from the size of a nickel to about the size of the head of a golf tee.
 This continues to cause more wear and tear on your heart.

 If your aortic stenosis is severe, you may have the same symptoms as some people with moderate cases -- such as chest pain, tightness, shortness of breath when you’re active, and fainting.
 These signs can also mean that the disease is starting to worsen more quickly.

 If left untreated, severe aortic stenosis can lead to heart failure.
 Intense fatigue, shortness of breath, and swelling of your ankles and feet are all signs of this.
 It can also lead to heart rhythm problems (arrhythmias) and even sudden cardiac death.

 Still, some people -- especially older adults -- can have a severe case without any symptoms.
 The only warning you may have is a lower amount of energy when you do physical activity.
 If so, it might be what doctors call asymptomatic aortic stenosis.

 Because signs of this condition vary so widely, your doctor will want to do tests to see how well your heart is working.
 Your treatment will be based on your symptoms as well as what these tests show.

-In severe cases, surgery is likely needed to repair or replace your aortic valve.
-But if you’re not having any symptoms, your doctor may want to off on medical treatments.
+In severe cases, procedure may be possibly needed to repair or replace your aortic valve.
+But if you’re not having any symptoms, your doctor may want to hold off on medical treatments.
 Instead, they may suggest “watchful waiting,” which means simply keeping a close eye on your heart health for now and treating any other cardiac conditions you may have.